jerkocurkovic/HCI-2023-24/class-projects/class-project-1/README.md

-# [Class Project Title]
+# [Class Project 1: Figma essentials]

-Provide a short description of your results, if applicable.
+Project Tasks:

+Create a simple responsive hero section in Figma; elements/components in your Figma frame should nicely behave as you resize the corresponding parent frame.
+The hero section will include a menu.
+Make menu items a Figma component.
+Use a